 - Remy hair costs thousands of dollars

 - True Remy hair only comes from India

-It’s a shame if you have to buy non-Remy hair in order to save money.
-In truth, you can get real Remy premium plus clip-in hair extension at airyhair.com.
+It’s a shame if you have to buy non-Remy hair to save money.
+In truth, you can get real Remy premium plus hair extensions at airyhair.com.

-Non-Remy hair usually lasts about a month and you will end up spending more than what you planned for.
+Why do manufacturers use silicone?
+To cover the harsh chemicals that they use to melt the misaligned cuticles.
+It’s just much easier than getting rid of cuticles than align them correctly.
+Non-Remy hair usually lasts about a month, and you will end up spending more than what you planned for.

-It’s also important to note that Remy hair does not translate to virgin hair.
-Both terms are often used interchangeably, but they’re different.
+It’s also important to note that Remy’s hair does not translate to virgin hair.
+Even hairstylists sometimes use both terms interchangeably, but they’re different.

 Remy hair is intact with mono-directional cuticles.
-The width of the hair is the same from root to tips, and it doesn’t tangle easily. virgin hair means the hair has not undergone any chemical process such as dyes, acid baths, or bleach.
+The width of the hair is the same from root to tip, and it doesn’t tangle easily. virgin hair means the hair has not undergone any chemical process, such as dyes, acid baths, or bleach.